arbotics-llc/databot_arduino/README.md

 Uno, sensors, and components if you do this as we all benefit from the incredible open source resources they have contributed to the Arduino community.

-This is initial release of the databot library includes the following features:
+This initial release of the databot library includes the following features:

 - Complete libraries and sample sketches required to conduct educational activities using the Arduino IDE with databot or a compatible Arduino board with the appropriate